othercriteria/vibectl/docs/llm-proxy-server.md

 Clients can inspect these values to implement back-off logic.

 For multi-instance or distributed deployments, see the **Rate Limiting & Quota Enforcement** section in [`TODO-SERVER.md`](../TODO-SERVER.md) for planned Redis backend and quota tracking.

+---
+## 10  Security Notes & Best Practices

+The server's **default configuration is insecure**: it binds to `0.0.0.0` without TLS or authentication.
+For anything beyond isolated testing you should:

+* Enable TLS (`--tls` or `server.use_tls: true`) and supply a CA bundle when using self-signed certificates.
+* Require authentication (`server.require_auth: true`) and issue short-lived JWT tokens.
+Revocation tooling is still TODO.
+* Bind only to `localhost` during development to avoid accidental exposure.
+* Enable the HSTS header (`tls.hsts.enabled: true`) to guard against downgrade attacks.
+* Restrict or firewall the Prometheus metrics port; it is HTTP-only and unauthenticated.
+* Server-side TLS version is governed by gRPC defaults; enforcing a minimum version is planned.